Alert, Nunavut: Geography

 Alert is 12 km west of Cape Sheridan, the northeastern tip of Ellesmere Island, on the shore of the ice-covered Lincoln Sea.
 Alert lies just 817 km from the North Pole; the nearest Canadian city is Iqaluit, the capital of the territory of Nunavut, 2092 km distant.

 The settlement is surrounded by rugged hills and valleys.
 The shore is composed primarily of slate and shale.
+Argillite and greywacke also occur.
+Some of these rocks are calcareous.
 The sea is covered with sea ice for most of the year but the ice pack does move out in the summer, leaving open water.
 Evaporation rates are also very low, as average monthly temperatures are above freezing only in July and August.

 Other places on Ellesmere Island are the weather station at Eureka (480 km) and the Inuit community of Grise Fiord, 800 km, to the southwest and south, respectively.
 Siorapaluk (540 km to the south) is the nearest populated place in Greenland.
+Hans Island which from 2023 has a land border with Greenland, a territory of Denmark, is located 197 km to the south.